There are a number of steps you can take with a number of low-cost suggestions made below:

 Each year Destination NSW’s consumer website www.visitnsw.com attracts millions of visits from consumers seeking travel information and booking assistance.
-In addition, the site channel up to a million active sales leads directly to thousands of NSW tourism businesses.
+The site channels up to a million active sales leads directly to thousands of NSW tourism businesses.
 Your event or attraction can be part of this exposure.

-However before operators can tap into this source of business they need to register their products and services on the central database managed by the Australian Tourism Data Warehouse (ATDW) that feeds the product information to Australia’s official travel websites.
+Before operators can tap into this source of business they need to register their products and services on the Australian Tourism Data Warehouse (ATDW) that feeds product information to Australia’s official travel websites.

-This is an excellent opportunity to get your product into the market place and all its takes is for you to GET CONNECTED.
-It costs nothing, reaches millions of domestic and international travellers and will help your business reach its potential.
+This is an excellent and FREE opportunity to get your product into the market place and all it takes is for you to GET CONNECTED.
 To register go to http://getconnected.dnsw.com.au

 Once registered you will get the chance to submit a 50 to 150-word description and high-quality images which you can keep updated.